imbhe/OSD/README.md

 * figures.R: Generates Figure S1 and S2 in Appendix B.

-Code is included in the RScript folder.
+Code is included in the Rscript folder.

 Input data is stored in the Data folder.